egel/egel.github.io/_posts/2025-05-27-useful-terminal-commands.md

 ## Saving

-### Opening file with vim without sudo privileges
+### Saving file with vim without sudo privileges

-imagine situation when you open file, do lot of work and try saving but it tells you `E45: 'readonly' option is set (add ! to override)`.
-Trying with `w!` but this also not work.
-If this is the case, try this:
+Imagine situation when you open file, do lot of important work, and then while trying to save the file, your vim tells you: `E45: 'readonly' option is set (add ! to override)`.
+Next you, try again, and again, and nothing...
+Then you remember about "force" and check saving with `w!`, but this also not work...

+If this is the case you have encounter, try this:

 ```
 :w !sudo tee %
 ```

 - `w` - save
 - `!` - execute
 - `sudo tee` - programs
 - `%` - current buffer

+In short: it will save your current file , by wrapping it up with `sudo tee` which enable a proper saving privileges for sudo user.